Yookiop/EnhancedChatNotifications/README.md

 ## Features

 - **Custom notifications**: Configure up to 10 unique notifications based on game chat messages.
-Below an example with a purple screen + Antifire text for the chat message stating that the antifire is about to expire.
+Below an example with a purple screen + Antifire text based on the chat message stating that the antifire is about to expire.

 - **Text Overlay**: Optionally display a text box (e.g. "Antifire") besides the screen notification.